AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 * The device ID is opted out of data collection.
 * Audience Manager will cease all data collection, segmentation or activation, for the partner, going forward for the device ID.
 * No historical data is deleted.

+### Data Correction Requests {#correction}

+Given that Audience Manager is not the source of the data, there is a limited role for data correction in Audience Manager.
+The correction could mean that the Data Subject has requested to either be disqualified from an incorrect trait/segment or qualified to the desired trait/segment.

+Audience Manager Customers can choose to capture the relevant signals/traits/segments against user profiles and send this information through offline data ingestion to Audience Manager.
+Please note that the user will continue to get qualified to the original trait and segments if they repeat their behavior.